Head of Department: Mr C R Ross

-Entry requirement: GCSE grade B in Business Studies or a 6 in another humanities subject, and a 6 in Maths.
+Entry requirement: GCSE grade 6 in Business or a 6 in another humanities subject, and a 6 in Maths.

 To get an understanding of how businesses operate in an ever changing environment.
 Excellent for students considering any profession (everyone will work for an organisation!) and any degree course.

 3 exams at the end of Year 13

 Paper 1: Marketing, people and global business - themes 1, 4 - 35% - 2 hours

 Paper 2: Business activities, decisions and strategies - themes 2, 3 - 35% - 2 hours